mwmayerle/new_phax_machine/README.md

 #### Fax_Logs_as_a_User
 Users may only search for their own faxes by indivual fax number or all of the fax numbers they're linked to.
 If a user is unlinked from a fax number, they will be unable to search for that previous fax number.

+###Account_Settings
+Any user may change their password by clicking on the "Profile" link in the navigation bar on the left of the screen.
+Password resets and forgotten logins are handled via email using Devise.

+###Email_Templates